 This Leftover Turkey Chili recipe lets you use up almost all of your Thanksgiving leftovers in one bowl!
 Easy turkey chili is spooned over mashed potatoes and topped with Crunchy Stuffing Bits! | foxeslovelemons.com

-How do you like to enjoy your Thanksgiving recipe leftovers?
+How do you like to enjoy your Thanksgiving leftovers?
 On the Friday after Thanksgiving, I like to warm up a plate of the full turkey dinner and eat it as-is.

-This Chili answers the age old question – What To Do With Leftover Turkey?
+This Chili Answers the Age Old Question: What To Do With Leftover Turkey?

 Still have leftover mashed potatoes and some of my bread stuffing recipe in the fridge, too?
 Great!
 Serve this chili over a big scoop of mashed potatoes, and use the stuffing to make Crunchy Stuffing Bits (recipe below).